justinmahar/netlify-domain-redirector/README.md

 ## ⭐ Found It Helpful?
 [Star It!](https://github.com/justinmahar/netlify-domain-redirector/stargazers)

 If you found this project helpful, let the community know by giving it a [star](https://github.com/justinmahar/netlify-domain-redirector/stargazers): [👉⭐](https://github.com/justinmahar/netlify-domain-redirector/stargazers)

+## Disclaimer

+This project is not affiliated with [Netlify, Inc](https://netlify.com/) in any way.
+It is an unofficial solution made for/by the development community.

 ## License